Markus Hilgert

 Markus Hilgert (born 11 August 1969) is a German Assyriologist and cultural manager.
-Currently, he is the Secretary General and CEO of the Cultural Foundation of the German Federal States.
-From 2014 until 2018, Hilgert served as the director of the Vorderasiatisches Museum at the Pergamonmuseum in Berlin.
-From 2007 until 2014, Hilgert was a professor of Assyriology at Heidelberg University.
+Currently, he is the president of the Berlin University of the Arts.
+From 2018 until 2025, Hilgert served as Secretary General and CEO of the Cultural Foundation of the German Federal States, and from 2014 until 2018, as the director of the Vorderasiatisches Museum at the Pergamonmuseum in Berlin.
+From 2007 until 2014, Hilgert was a tenured professor of Assyriology at Heidelberg University.